Woke-Mind/Movement/README.md

 - to build a decentralized woke mind network

-- outside the gaze of evil big company social media
+- outside the gaze of evil for-profit social media companies

-- public & private discussions | links | info
+- public & private discussions/links/info

-- resilient to web | infrastructure failure
+- resilient to web/infrastructure failure/attack

 - leverage git and other open source build tools